wischi-chr/DoorKickersStats/README.md

 ## Gimme data
 The _raw_ TSV (tab separated values) can be found here: [info.tsv](data/info.tsv), if you don't want to mess with importing here is a google spreadsheet you can copy: [Door Kickers Weapon Stats](https://docs.google.com/spreadsheets/d/1IUor4TyqxRYdVIGY1SOJOHm17Oa9Ra8YIc-gokiqljM/edit?usp=sharing)

+## Note
+Last time I checked (May 2024) the stats were still the same.